 Special gifts for teen boys

 With teenage boys it’s often more about the thrill than it is about the thing.
 An experience day ticks that box whilst giving them something they’ve never done before.
-Sites like Virgin Experience Days, Buy A Gift, and Red Letter Days all offer a huge range of different things to try, from race track driving and grass hovercrafting to zoo keeping days and giant ziplining experiences.
+Sites like Virgin Experience Days, Buy A Gift, and Red Letter Days all offer a huge range of different things to try, from race track driving and hovercrafting to zoo keeping days and giant ziplining experiences.

 I’m not kidding!
 Obviously I’m not talking dishwashers and kettles here (although if the’re off to university a few basic tools would be useful – mine will be begging to take my Nespresso machine with him when the time comes).
 But most teenage boys I know would be thrilled to get a toastie maker for their birthday, and health-conscious teens will love making smoothies in a Nutribullet, or dabbling with flavours in a Sodastream.

 If your teen boy loves taking photos a lens ball is a fun idea for a gift that he’ll really use.
 I’ve seen some incredible pictures taken using these – I quite fancy one myself!